Arkansas Razorbacks men's basketball: Eric Musselman era and a return to national prominence (2019–24)

 On April 4, 2024, Eric Musselman officially left Arkansas to take the vacant head coaching position at USC.

 The John Calipari era (2024– )

 On April 10, 2024, Naismith Hall of Fame coach John Calipari, who had stepped down as head coach of Kentucky the day prior, was officially hired as the head coach of the Arkansas Razorbacks.

 Despite an 0–5 start in SEC play, and 1–6 before February, Calipari rallied his troops and eventually made the NCAA Tournament as a 10 seed in his first season, taking out Kansas and St. John's to advance to the program's 15th Sweet Sixteen and fourth in five years.
+The team finished with a 22-14 overall record.

+In his second season as Arkansas head coach, Calipari directed the Razorbacks to a 23-8 regular season record, finishing 13-5 in SEC-play.
+Arkansas played one of the toughest non-conference schedules in the nation, losing close games to Duke and Houston at neutral sites, and at Michigan State.
+The Hogs defeated Louisville in Fayetteville and Texas Tech in Dallas.
+Freshman point guard Darius Acuff Jr. performed at an All-American pace for Arkansas, earning the SEC Freshman of the Year and SEC Player of the Year honors after the regular season.
+Calipari's Razorbacks won the 2026 SEC men's basketball tournament championship, improving their record to 26-8, and Acuff was named the tournament MVP.
+Arkansas received a 4-seed in the West Regional of the NCAA Tournament.
+In the first two rounds, Arkansas was able to dominate a physical Hawai’i team and scrape by an impressive High Point team.
+Arkansas eventually fell to 1-seed Arizona in the Sweet 16, finishing the season with a 28-9 overall record.

 Postseason

 NCAA tournament results

-The Razorbacks have appeared in the NCAA tournament 36 times.
-Their combined record is 52–36.
-They were National Champions in 1994.
+The Razorbacks have appeared in the NCAA tournament 37 times.
+Their combined record is 54–37.
+They were national champions in 1994.